 What food contains Omega-3 Fatty Acids?

-The omega-3 fatty acid can be found in fishes like salmon, tuna and sardines.
+The omega-3 fatty acid can be found in fish like salmon, tuna and sardines.
 Walnuts, eggs, chia seeds, flax seeds are other sources of this.

 Some More Tips for Healthy Nails

-Here is a list of things you need to maintain to ensure your nails are both healthy and gorgeous too.
+Here are 5 things you need to maintain to ensure your nails are both healthy and gorgeous too.

 Is nail care important to you?
 How do you take care of your nails?